Article I. Preamble

 Each industry association shall be entitled to one alternate representative and each educator association to at least half as many alternates as it has representatives.
 Alternates shall serve at Council meetings in the absence of regular representatives.

 The President shall appoint three members to the Council as representatives of the public.
 These members may not be directly connected with either journalism education or with organizations engaged in the practice of journalism and/or mass communications.
-The terms of public members shall be for three years, beginning on September 1.
+The terms of public members shall be for three years, beginning with the Fall semester business meeting.
 No public member may serve more than two consecutive terms.

 Article IV.
 Officers and Duties